 Risk management is an essential part of the internal control system of the Group.
 The Company has defined the principles applied in the organization of the risk management.
 The purpose of risk management is to identify potential events that may affect the achievement of the Group’s objectives in changing business environment and to manage such risks to a level that the Group is capable and prepared to accept so that there is reasonable assurance and predictability on the achievement of the Group’s objectives.
 The risk management process of the Group is based on Enterprise Risk Management (ERM) framework of Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-The Group’s risk management process involves assessing risks systematically by business unit, segment and Group function, improving risk management awareness and quality, sharing best practices and supporting cross-functional risk management initiatives.
+The Group’s risk management process involves assessing risks systematically by business unit, segment and Global function, improving risk management awareness and quality, sharing best practices and supporting cross-functional risk management initiatives.
 In order to systematize and facilitate the identification of risks they are categorized as strategic, operational, financial, and information risks.
 These categories are closely aligned with the strategic, operational, financial and compliance objectives of the Group.

 Huhtamaki Group Enterprise Risk Management (ERM) Policy defines the objectives, scope and responsibilities of risk management.
 Compliance with the risk management policy assures timely identification and recording of risks and the application of relevant risk management measures to address these risks.
 More detailed risk management procedures are set forth in the Group’s ERM framework and process guideline.